 top of page

 A traumatic birth can be physically and emotionally devastating.
 Social support for those going through trauma treatment and for long-term survivors of trauma can improve quality of life, reducing anger, anxiety and depression.
+This practice supports a Mind-Body approach to healing that supports nervous system regulation.

 Art therapy projects can help express feelings of sadness and reduce the feelings of loneliness.
 A wonderful art therapy project for a support group for birth trauma survivors is called “Bead Your Story”.